johnnymg94/reading-notes/README.md

 A growth mindset is seen as opposing so a "Fixed Mindset" where it is believed that you're only capable of learning through intelligence and talent.

-Below is a comparision of a Growth Mind Set & a Fixed Mindset.
+Below is a comparision of a Growth Mind Set and a Fixed Mindset.

 ![Diagram demostraiting the difference between a Growth Mindset & a Fixed Mindset](https://atlassianblog.wpengine.com/wp-content/uploads/NewGrowthMindset2.png)

+A Growth Mind set can be achieved using these five techniques
+1. Challenges
+2. Obstacles
+3. Effort
+4. Criticism
+5. Success of others